HrishabhMittal/fileman/README.md

 - List files and directories
 - Sort files into folders according to their extension

+## Dependencies
+- tput
+- file
+- dirname
+- filename
+- GNU Coreutils (printf,grep,seq)

+please make sure these are installed on your device

 ## Installation
 To install fileman, run: